KevinCodePlace/ESUN-Money-Laundering-Detection-Competition/README.md

 2. **Dataset Preparation**: Download the dataset from the provided link (Note: Add a placeholder or actual link if available).
 3. **Model Training**: Execute the training scripts with the command `python train_model.py` (Note: Adjust according to your actual script names).

-## Contributing

-We welcome contributions from the community.
-If you wish to contribute, please follow the guidelines outlined in our contribution policy (Note: Link to contribution guidelines if available).

-## License

-This project is licensed under the MIT License - see the LICENSE file for details (Note: Adjust according to your project's licensing).

 ## Acknowledgments

 - Ideal Lab for their support and guidance.